 Types of Illegal Terminations in New Jersey

 There are several types of illegal terminations in New Jersey, which either fall under state or federal employment laws.
-Both types of illegal termination of employment are grounds for the employee making a legal case against the employer.
+Both types of illegal termination of employment are grounds for the employee to make a legal case against the employer.
 Determining which one of the types of illegal firing from employment the employer broke is the reason for the employee’s charge.

 The types of unlawful termination in New Jersey according to state law refer to exceptions to at-will employment laws such as going against public policy or firing a contracted employee.
 Regardless of what type of unlawful termination from employment a worker experiences, he or she wields the legal right to file a legal complaint.

 Types of Legal Termination in New Jersey

 Legal reasons for terminating employees in New Jersey include tardiness, frequent absences, unsatisfactory work performance, incompetence and misconduct.
-Other types of legal firing can include lack of work such as closing of the business or layoffs.
+Other types of legal firing can include a lack of work such as the closing of the business or layoffs.
 Employees who experience either of these types of legal termination in New Jersey may be able to collect unemployment benefits.

 At-Will Employment Exceptions in New Jersey

 What is employment at will?
 Employment at will means that for any or no reason, employees can quit and employers can fire workers.
 Is New Jersey an at will state?
-Apart from at will employment exceptions in New Jersey, the state permits at-will employment relationships.
+Apart from at-will employment exceptions in New Jersey, the state permits at-will employment relationships.

 The public policy exception prevents employers from being able to legally fire an employee for taking care of civic duties, such as attending jury duty.
 The exception to implied contracts additionally prohibits terminating employees who have a work contract promising job security.
 It is also illegal in some states to fire an employee unfairly without just cause, which is under the covenant of good faith exception.

-Note: The at will employment exceptions in New Jersey include only public policy and implied contract.
+Note: The at-will employment exceptions in New Jersey include only public policy and implied contract.

-File a Lawsuit Against Your Employer in New Jersey
+Filing a Lawsuit Against Your Employer in New Jersey

-“Can I file a lawsuit for wrongful termination?” is one of the first things that passes through workers’ minds after getting fired unfairly.
-However, filing a wrongful termination claim against employers is a possible only after completing the employment discrimination charge with the EEOC.
+“Can I file a lawsuit for wrongful termination?” is one of the first things that pass through workers’ minds after getting fired unfairly.
+However, filing a wrongful termination claim against employers is possible only after completing the employment discrimination charge with the EEOC.
 To file a lawsuit against your employer in New Jersey, you must first receive a Notice of Right to Sue from the EEOC.

 Figuring out how to file a wrongful termination lawsuit can be confusing for some claimants.
-Former employees who are suing for wrongful termination in New Jersey sometimes hire a lawyer to improve the chances of winning the case.
+Former employees who are suing for wrongful termination in New Jersey sometimes hire a lawyer to improve their chances of winning the case.